-- Section Includes: - Wood faced casework and trim.
-1. - Plastic laminate faced casework and shelving.
-2 - 3.
-Plastic laminate countertops. - 4 Solid polymer fabrications. - 5.
-Marble and Granite countertops. - 6.
-Wood shelving. - Preparation for installation and connection of utilities. - Related Documents: The Contract Documents, as defined in Section 01010 Summary of Work, apply to the work of this Section.
-Additional requirements and information necessary to complete the work of this Section may be found in other Documents. - Related Sections: - Section 06100 Rough Carpentry: Blocking and backing plates in walls for anchorage. - 2.
-Section 06200 - Finish Carpentry: Adjustable shelving. - 3.
-Section 06640 - Solid Polymer Fabrications: Countertops. - Section 09110 Non-Load Bearing Steel Framing: Blocking and backing plates. - 5.
-Section 09900 - Painting: Woodwork finishes. - DIVISIONS 15 and 16: Service fittings and connections.

-The extent of architectural woodwork is indicated on the Drawings and as specified herein, and includes providing, fabricating and installing all wood faced and plastic laminate faced architectural woodwork, trim and countertops, wood shelving, installations and utility connections.
+- 1.1 SUMMARY - A. Section Includes: - 1.
+Wood faced casework and trim. - 2.
+Plastic laminate faced casework and shelving. - 3.
+Plastic laminate countertops. - 4.
+Solid polymer fabrications. - 5.
+Marble and Granite countertops. - Wood shelving. - 7.
+Preparation for installation and connection of utilities. - B. Related Documents: The Contract Documents, as defined in Section 01010 Summary of Work, apply to the work of this Section.
+Additional requirements and information necessary to complete the work of this Section may be found in other Documents. - C. Related Sections: - Section 06100 Rough Carpentry: Blocking and backing plates in walls for anchorage. - 2.
+Section 06200 Finish Carpentry: Adjustable shelving. - 3.
+Section 06640 Solid Polymer Fabrications: Countertops. - 4.
+Section 09110 Non-Load Bearing Steel Framing: Blocking and backing plates. - 5.
+Section 09900 Painting: Woodwork finishes. - 6.
+DIVISIONS 15 and 16: Service fittings and connections. - 1.2 DESCRIPTION OF WORK - A. The extent of architectural woodwork is indicated on the Drawings and as specified herein, and includes providing, fabricating and installing all wood faced and plastic laminate faced architectural woodwork, trim and countertops, wood shelving, installations and utility connections. - 1.3 REFERENCES - A. The publications listed below form a part of this Specification to the extent referenced.
 Publications are referred to in the text by basic designation only.

-- B. American National Standards Institute (ANSI): - ANSI A135.4 Basic Hardboard. - ANSI A208.1 Mat Formed Wood Particleboard. - C. Americans with Disabilities Act Accessibility Guidelines (ADAAG): - 1.
+- B. American National Standards Institute (ANSI): - 1.
+ANSI A135.4 Basic Hardboard. - 2.
+ANSI A208.1 Mat Formed Wood Particleboard. - C. Americans with Disabilities Act Accessibility Guidelines (ADAAG): - 1.
 Accessibility Guidelines for Building and Facilities. - 2.
 Accessibility Guidelines for Schools. - D. Architectural Woodwork Institute (AWI): - 1.
-AWI AWQS Architectural Woodwork Quality Standards, 6th Edition,

-[Premium] [Custom] Grade, except as otherwise indicated.

-- E. National Electric Manufacturer's Association (NEMA): - NEMA LD3 High Pressure Decorative Laminates. - F. United States Department of Commerce Product Standard (PS): - PS 1 Construction and Industrial Plywood. - PS 20 American Softwood Lumber Standard.

-1.4 DESIGN INTENT

-A. It is the design intent that similar woodwork throughout the Project match.
-Coordinate work between the separate installers providing similar woodwork to ensure that the design intent is achieved to the satisfaction of the Owner's representative.

-- A. Exposed Surfaces: The exposed portions of woodwork, including surfaces visible when doors and drawers are closed.
+AWI AWQS Architectural Woodwork Quality Standards, 6th Edition, - [Premium] [Custom] Grade, except as otherwise indicated. - E. National Electric Manufacturer's Association (NEMA): - 1.
+NEMA LD3 High Pressure Decorative Laminates. - F. United States Department of Commerce Product Standard (PS): - 1.
+PS 1 Construction and Industrial Plywood. - 2.
+PS 20 American Softwood Lumber Standard. - 1.4 DESIGN INTENT - A. It is the design intent that similar woodwork throughout the Project match.
+Coordinate work between the separate installers providing similar woodwork to ensure that the design intent is achieved to the satisfaction of the Owner's representative. - 1.5 DEFINITIONS - A. Exposed Surfaces: The exposed portions of woodwork, including surfaces visible when doors and drawers are closed.
 Bottoms of woodwork more than 4'-0" above the floor shall be considered as exposed.
 Visible members in open cases or behind glass doors also shall be considered as exposed.
 The front and both sides of all storage cabinets shall be considered as exposed, even when one or both side panels are against a wall or an adjacent cabinet. - B. Semi-exposed Surfaces: Semi-exposed portions of woodwork includes members behind opaque doors, such as shelves, dividers, interior face of ends, wood back, drawer sides, backs and bottoms, and the inside face of doors.
 Tops of woodwork 6'-6" or more above the floor shall be considered as semi-exposed. - C. Unexposed Surfaces: Unexposed portions of woodwork includes sleepers, web frames, dust panels and other surfaces not usually visible after installation.